 STEM vs. STEAM: What’s the difference?

-You may be familiar with the acronym STEM, but in the recent years, there has been a shift from only focusing on science, technology, engineering, and math to the addition of the arts.
+You may be familiar with the acronym STEM, but in recent years, there has been a shift from only focusing on science, technology, engineering, and math to the addition of the arts.
 Why is that?
 The simple answer lies in the components missing that parents, educators, and employers have voiced that are important for children to have.

-This all has to do with the direction our job market, workforce, and economy is heading.
+This all has to do with the direction our job market, workforce, and the economy is heading.
 Things look much different in the 21st century than it did just a few hundred years ago.
 Innovation and creativity are gaining traction in forms of entrepreneurship and our children need to be prepared for that.
 This is what the arts focus on.

 Overall, there’s not much difference; however, with STEAM there’s an additional focus to help give children a holistic educational experience.